sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

        tammgrd_LDADD += -leventnotify
 ```
 c.
-Declare the name of new event/alarm along with severity, enable flag and static message in sonic-eventd/etc/evprofile/default.json
+Declare the name of new event/alarm along with revision, severity, enable flag and static message in sonic-eventd/etc/evprofile/default.json

 d.
 In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT with action as NOTIFY/RAISE_ALARM/CLEAR_ALARM (ACK_ALARM/UNACK_ALARM are used by mgmt-framework to allow users to acknowledge/unacknowledge alarms).